Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 What items are not eligible for shipping by ocean?

-There are fewer restrictions compared to air freight.
-Ocean liners have different policies regarding what they will and will not accept, including extreme oversized shipments and some dangerous goods.
+There are fewer restrictions versus air freight.
+Ocean liners have different policies regarding what they will and will not accept, including extreme oversize shipments and some dangerous goods.

 Ocean: More ecological than air freight

 CO2 freight emissions from ocean freight are a fraction of equivalent air freight.
-According to research, 2 tonnes transported 5,000 kilometers via ocean results in less than 200 kg of CO2 emissions.
+According to research, 2 tonnes transporting 5,000 kilometres via ocean results in less than 200 kg of CO2 emissions.
 In contrast, the same shipment via air generates over 6,000 kg of CO2 emissions.

 The downsides of Ocean Freight are worth considering.